-TECS will provide yearly training to all appropriate school personnel on the provisions of Utah Code 53G -9-203, including the following:
+TECS will provide yearly training to all appropriate school personnel on the provisions of Utah Code 53G-9-203, including the following:

-- 1) School personnel may not: - a) recommend that a child take or continue to take a psychotropic medication; - b) require that a student take such medication as a condition for attending school; - recommend that a parent seek a type of psychiatric or psychological treatment for a child (though they may refer students to other appropriate school personnel such as the school counselor); - d) conduct a psychiatric or behavioral health evaluation or mental health screening, test, evaluation, or assessment of a child, except as provided in the Individuals with Disabilities Education Act; or - e) make a child abuse or neglect report to authorities solely or primarily on the basis that a parent refuses to consent to a psychiatric or behavioral treatment for a child or a psychiatric or behavioral health evaluation of a child. - i) However, school personnel may make a report that would otherwise be prohibited under section (1)(e) of this policy if failure to take the action described would present a serious, imminent risk to the child's safety or the safety of others. - 2) An appropriately qualified school counselor or other mental health professional working within the school system may: - a) recommend, but not require, a psychiatric or behavioral health evaluation of a child; - b) recommend, but not require, psychiatric, psychological, or behavioral treatment for a child; - c) conduct a psychiatric or behavioral health evaluation or mental health screening, test, evaluation, or assessment of a child in accordance with Section 53E-9-203; and - d) provide to a parent, upon the specific request of the parent, a list of three or more health care professionals or providers, including licensed physicians, physician assistants, psychologists, or other health specialists.
+1) School personnel may not :

+b)require that a student take such medication as a condition for attending school;

+c)recommend that a parent seek a type of psychiatric or psychological treatment for a child (though they may refer students to other appropriate school personnel such as the school counselor);

+d)conduct a psychiatric or behavioral health evaluation or mental health screening, test, evaluation, or assessment of a child, except as provided in the Individuals with Disabilities Education Act; or e)make a child abuse or neglect report to authorities solely or primarily on the basis that a parent refuses to consent to a psychiatric or behavioral treatment for a child or a psychiatric or behavioral health evaluation of a child.

+i)However, school personnel may make a report that would otherwise be prohibited under section (1)(e) of this policy if failure to take the action described would present a serious, imminent risk to the child's safety or the safety of others.

+2) An appropriately qualified school counselor or other mental health professional working within the school system may:

+a.recommend, but not require, a psychiatric or behavioral health evaluation of a child; b.recommend, but not require, psychiatric, psychological, or behavioral treatment for a child;

+c.conduct a psychiatric or behavioral health evaluation or mental health screening, test, evaluation, or assessment of a child in accordance with Section 53E-9-203; and d.provide to a parent, upon the specific request of the parent, a list of three or more health care professionals or providers, including licensed physicians, physician assistants, psychologists, or other health specialists.